 Do you know whether your home has hard or soft water?
 If you’ve only ever experienced one or the other, it may be hard to figure out whether the water in your home is hard or soft.

 Hard water means the water in your home isn’t filtered from the point it reaches the water meter to when it exits a faucet or appliance for use.
-In most places, your water will be treated by your utilities company, but they still leave all sorts of minerals in there.
-Soft water is the term for water that is filtered as it enters your home, so the vast majority of these dissolved minerals from the water before it exits faucets.
+Your water is certainly treated by your local treatment facility, but these processes can still leave a variety of minerals dissolved in the water.
+Soft water is the term for water that is filtered as it enters your home, removing the vast majority of these dissolved minerals from the water before it exits faucets.

 Sometimes the combinations of ions in your water can create strange smells or tastes.
 As far as tastes go, you can purchase a water filter for your sink, but nobody wants to bathe in smelly water.
 Hard water isn’t going to kill you, but it can do a lot of obnoxious things to you and your home.

 Contact your local Roto-Rooter today for more information about how you can minimize the effects of hard water on your home's plumbing system.
 A water softener might be the right solution for you.